-As noted in the Chairman's report and the CEO report above, the COVID-19 pandemic impacted the company during the year.
-The situation related to the pandemic has continued to develop post reporting date, for example, with Melbourne going back into lockdown (and elective surgeries once again deferred) and further government stimulus packages, such as JobKeeper 2.0, being announced.
-It is therefore not practical to estimate the potential impact. positive or negative, after the reporting date.
-Other than this, no matter of circumstance has arisen since 30 June 2020 that has significantly affected, or may significantly affect:
+The situation related to the COVID-19 pandemic has continued to develop post reporting date with further lockdowns experienced across a number of Australian States.
+It is therefore not practical to estimate the potential impact, positive or negative, after the reporting date.
+Other than this, no matter of circumstance has arisen since 30 June 2021 that has significantly affected, or may significantly affect:

-i. the operations of the company;
+- i. the operations of the Company;

-ii. the results of these operations; or
+- ii. the results of these operations; or

-iii. the state of affairs of the Company in the financial years subsequent to 30 June 2020.
+- iii. the state of affairs of the Company in the financial years subsequent to 30 June 2021.